Guyonne de Breüil: Court career

+Children

 Guyonne de Breüil's daughter Marie de Beaucaire (1535-1613), was also a member of Mary's household in France.

 According to Pierre de Bourdeille, seigneur de Brantôme, she was a great favourite of Mary and was then known as "Mademoiselle de Villemontays".

 She married Sébastien, Duke of Penthièvre in 1556, a master of Mary's household.
 He came to Scotland as a soldier during the siege of Leith in 1560 and was known as "Martigues" from his French title.
 He returned to Scotland in April 1562 to request that Mary be the godmother of their daughter, Marie (1562-1623).
 She married Philippe Emmanuel, Duke of Mercœur in July 1579.

 In 1566 Mary, Queen of Scots, made a will leaving some of her jewellery to the daughter of Martigues including a necklace with rubies, diamonds and pearls, a cottoire of pearls, a pearl headdress, and a pearl necklace.

 Another daughter of Guyonne de Breüil, Françoise de Beaucaire, married a Spanish aristocrat, Pierre de Salzedo.
 Another daughter, Maquize de Beaucaire (1533-1609) was a nun and Abbess of Saint Georges, Rennes.